U-Duality and the Leech Lattice: Introduction

 \section{Introduction}

 Recently, Wilson has given a three-dimensional octonionic construction of the Leech lattice and has shown its automorphism group, Conway's group $Co_0=2\cdot Co_1$, is generated by $3\times 3$ matrices over the octonions \cite{1,2}.
 Octonions have found wide application in the black hole-qudit correspondence \cite{3}-\cite{9}\cite{19,34,36,39,40}, through the study of the quantum informational interpretations of supergravities arising from toroidally compactified M-theory and magic supergravity theories \cite{10}-\cite{23},\cite{28}-\cite{30}\cite{33,37,38}.
-The $\mathcal{N}=2$, $D=5$ exceptional magic supergravity, in particular, has a Jordan algebra over the octonions as its charge space with U-duality group $E_{6(-26)}$ \cite{14,20}.
+The $\mathcal{N}=2$, $D=5$ exceptional magic supergravity, in particular, has the exceptional Jordan algebra over the octonions $J^{\mathbb{O}}_3$ as its charge space with U-duality group $E_{6(-26)}$ \cite{14,20}.

-Building on the results of Wilson, we show the generators of the automorphism group of the Leech lattice are elements of $F_4$.
+Building on the results of Wilson, we show the generators of the automorphism group of the Leech lattice are elements of $F_4$, expressed as unitary $3\times 3$ matrices over the octonions $\mathbb{O}$.
 As $F_4\subset E_{6(-26)}$, the generators of the automorphisms of the Leech lattice can be interpreted as U-duality transformations in $\mathcal{N}=2$, $D=5$ exceptional magic supergravity.
 We map points of the Leech lattice to elements of the exceptional Jordan algebra, where generators of the full automorphism group of the Leech lattice are rotations in the charge space of BPS black holes.